The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 • Mike decides whether or not he agrees with any/or all of the proposed terms.

-Once both spouses agree, Jen’s lawyer then goes ahead and drafts the paperwork, files more paperwork with the courts, and requests a court date and final hearing.
+Once both spouses agree, Jen’s lawyer then goes ahead and drafts the settlement agreement, files more paperwork with the courts, and requests a court date and final hearing.

 If agreement cannot be reached on one or more of the issues using this approach, the divorce will carry on through the family court system.

 Divorce mediation is a dynamic alternative dispute resolution process.
-And a mediator is an independent, neutral third-party who conducts mediation proceedings.
+And a divorce mediator acts as an independent, neutral third-party who conducts mediation proceedings.

-Mediators help parties involved in a conflict or dispute come to agreement.
+Mediators help parties involved in a conflict or dispute come to a mutual agreement.

-There are a number of skills a mediator must possess in order to make them highly-skilled.
+There are a number of skills a divorce mediator must possess in order to make them highly-skilled.

-The mediator must not only listen to each spouse’s wants, needs, concerns, and goals, but help formulate ideas, bring options to the table, and work with them to develop fair and equitable solutions.
+The mediator must not only listen to each spouse’s wants, needs, concerns, and goals, but help formulate ideas, bring options to the table, and work with them to develop fair and equitable solutions which are in both their best interests.

 The ultimate goal of the mediator is to help couples come to mutually acceptable agreements – on all of the required issues – to peacefully end their marriage out of court.